Kipo and the Age of Wonderbeasts

-Kipo and the Age of Wonderbeasts is an animated science fantasy action television series created by Radford Sechrist and developed by Bill Wolkoff, adapted from Sechrist's 2015 webcomic Kipo.
+Kipo and the Age of Wonderbeasts is an American animated television series created by Radford Sechrist and developed by Bill Wolkoff, adapted from Sechrist's 2015 webcomic Kipo.
 The series is produced by American company DreamWorks Animation Television in partnership with South Korean animation studio Mir.

 The young adult animated series follows a teenage girl named Kipo Oak, who is searching for her father after being forced to flee from her burrow, and must explore the post-apocalyptic surface world ruled by mutated animals to find him.
 Along the way, she befriends human survivors Wolf and Benson, and the mutant animals Dave and Mandu.

-The series has been critically acclaimed for its design, characterization, music, world-building, voice acting, and diversity.
-The series is particularly notable for its representation of LGBT and characters of color.
+The series has been critically acclaimed for its design, characterization, music, world-building, animation, voice acting, humor, diversity, and action sequences.
+The series is particularly notable for its representation of LGBT characters and characters of color.
+The series was removed from Netflix on June 26, 2026, due to the expiration of DreamWorks' license to keep the series on the streaming service.

-The show's three seasons, each ten episodes long, were released in 2020.
-Season 1 was released on January 14, season 2 on June 12, and season 3 on October 12.

-The show made its linear debut on Pop in the United Kingdom on October 3, 2022.